-The Company has in the past relied, and continues to rely to a large extent, upon proceeds from sales of investments, rather than investment income, to defray a significant portion of its operating expenses.
+The Company has in the past relied, and continues to rely upon proceeds from sales of investments, rather than investment income, to defray a significant portion of its operating expenses.
 Because such sales cannot be predicted, the Company attempts to maintain adequate working capital to provide for fiscal periods when there are no such sales.